MichaelELeonard/Neural-Network-Challenge/README.md

 * Hidden layer two – 15 neurons, activation function ‘relu’<br>
 * Hidden layer three – 15 neurons, activation function ‘relu’<br>
 * Output layer – 1 neuron, activation function ‘sigmoid’<br>
-The complexity of this optimization model was increased by creating 3 hidden layers with 15 neurons per layer to see if the accuracy results would be increased.
+This attempt was designed to boost the complexity of the  optimization model by creating 3 hidden layers with 15 neurons per layer to see if the accuracy results would be increased.
 Unfortunately, the results came in less than the original attempt producing 72.8% predictive accuracy and a loss of 0.55
 <img src="ReadMe Pics/Opp Output Pic1.png" width="525" height="289">
 <img src="ReadMe Pics/Opp Output Pic2.png" width="587" height="62">
 <img src="ReadMe Pics/Opp Output Pic3.png" width="589" height="435">